No evidence so far of data emerging online but move by criminals expected

 As authorities continued to monitor the darkweb and online media platforms frequented by criminal gangs, the Garda has also advised that anyone contacted about their medical history in suspicious circumstances should contact their local Garda station immediately.

-The Garda said tis National Cyber Crime Bureau was continuing its criminal investigation into the cyber attack on the HSE in conjunction with local and international partners.
+The Garda said its National Cyber Crime Bureau was continuing its criminal investigation into the cyber attack on the HSE in conjunction with local and international partners.

 The Garda said it had not been confirmed “with full certainty” that personal records which have already been circulated , although it was “probable” that such a move would feature.

-On Sunday HSE chief executive Paul Reid had said there was a “high risk” criminals behind the cyberattack attack would fulfil their threat to release patient details today.
+On Sunday, HSE chief executive Paul Reid had said there was a “high risk” criminals behind the cyberattack attack would fulfil their threat to release patient details on Monday.

 Minister for Health Stephen Donnelly said no ransom “has been paid by this government directly, indirectly, through any third party or any other way.
 Nor will any such ransom be paid.”